£300,000 Compensation after Late Cervical Cancer Diagnosis

 We helped a man whose wife died after symptoms of cervical cancer were missed by doctors.

 Our client’s late wife first began experiencing vaginal bleeding in 2012 and told her GP about her symptoms.
-She was referred to Salford Royal Hospital’s gynaecology department, where it was agreed she would have surgery.
+She was then referred to Salford Royal Hospital’s gynaecology department, where it was agreed she would have surgery.

 However, the procedure was cancelled on the day it was due to happen.
 It was agreed it would be rescheduled, but this never happened despite our client’s wife attending a pre-operative appointment in 2013.